WeeMingQing/SingaporeStudentPortal/README.md

 #This is a portal for students to share their school experiences.

-The source code for both Frontend and Backend are submodules in the repository.
+The source code for both Frontend and Backend are submodules in the repository:

  * Frontend hosted on Netlify:
 Link to Frontend code: [link](https://github.com/WeeMingQing/SingaporeStudentPortal-Frontend)